Categories

 What benefits does each type of multiconductor cable offer?

 Unshielded multiconductor cable offers the benefits of being easier to work with and being less expensive.
 That means that you can install this cable quicker and cheaper than shielded multiconductor cable.
-On the other hand, shielded multiconductor cable offers a higher level of protection, specifically from electromagnetic interference but costs a little bit more and takes a few extra steps to install.
-Now with that being said, they both offer some consistent benefits.
-Both offer high-quality, durable interior conductors that are made from tinned copper.
-This reduces your chances of dealing with a corroded wire.
-Additionally, both styles carry durable yet flexible insulation as well as a durable exterior jacket.
-This means that these cables were designed for harsh environments.
-These aren’t your everyday multiconductor cables, these were made to stand up to harsh conditions for an extended period of time.
+On the other hand, shielded multiconductor cable offers a higher level of protection, specifically from electromagnetic interference (EMI) but takes a few extra steps to install.
+With that being said, they both offer some consistent benefits.

 Flexible